laurentpayot/minidenticons/README.md

 <identicon-svg username="foobarbuz">
 ```

+Alternatively, instead of `identiconSvg`, you can also import the `identicon` function described in the NodeJS section below and use it to generate SVG strings in your browser.

 ## On NodeJS

 Be sure to use a NodeJS version greater or equal to **13.2.0** to support [ES modules](https://nodejs.org/api/esm.html).